Discovering What is Popular Culture Through Contemporary Art

 “Why should they ask me to put on a uniform and go ten thousand miles from home and drop bombs and bullets on brown people in Vietnam while so-called Negro people in Louisville are treated like dogs and denied simple human rights?”
-These are the famous words of Muhammad Ali, who refused to go to Vietnam War.
+These are the famous words of Muhammad Ali, who refused to go to the Vietnam War.
 As much as Muhammad Ali was known for his actions inside the ring, the same goes for his words and attitude.
-Ali was often photographed by Neil Leifer, famous American photographer and filmmaker known mainly for his work in the Time Inc. magazines.
+Ali was often photographed by Neil Leifer, a famous American photographer and filmmaker known mainly for his work in Time Inc. magazines.

 Hasta la victoria siempre!

-Che Guevara was an iconic Marxist revolutionary and alongside Fidel Castro the key figure of Cuban Revolution, the fight against American oppression.
-Because of this, it’s interesting how the history changed and the famous photograph by Alberto Korda, Guerrillero Heroico, became more famous than the person in it.
+Che Guevara was an iconic Marxist revolutionary and alongside Fidel Castro the key figure of the Cuban Revolution, the fight against American oppression.
+Because of this, it’s interesting how history changed and the famous photograph by Alberto Korda, Guerrillero Heroico, became more famous than the person in it.
 Today, t-shirts with Che Guevara’s face based on the Korda’s photograph are still being sold worldwide, years after the Cuban hero stopped fighting the mass-consumerism.

 Bruce Lee and his Famous Yellow Jumpsuit